 Before Sarah and the T-1000 begin shooting at each other during the SWAT truck/police chopper chase, the two vehicles are seen near a car that loses control and crashes.
 Later in the chase (before they pass the tanker truck) the same car is seen again, losing control and crashing again.

-When the SWAT van crashes through Cyberdyne's front doors into the lobby, it comes to rest with the rear doors closed.
-When Sarah and John Connor enter it, it's in a different position and the rear doors are fully open.
+When the SWAT van crashes through Cyberdyne's front doors into the lobby, it comes to rest with the left rear door open a few inches.
+When Sarah and John Connor enter it, the van's in a different position and the left rear door is fully open.

 Sarah shoots (and hits) the T1000 seven times with the shotgun.
 The T1000 shows five damage points, and only one of the missing two is explained by its morphing from Sarah's shape into the cop shape.
 The six shot placements after that morphing process are as follows: 1) chest (right side), 2) chest (center/left, 'heart'), 3) 'stomach', 4) right shoulder (hit point is only seen after next round), 5) right shoulder, high, 6) left shoulder.
 Possible explanation: First hit point already fully closes 'off screen' while Sarah is still shooting.

 In the scene in the steel mill where the T-1000 stabs Sarah Connor in her right shoulder, then raises his right hand to form a metal point aimed between her eyes, there is a cut to a close-up of the T-1000, cocking his head to make a sinister face.
 His right arm, which should be raised up to make the metal point, is not raised at all.
 When it cuts back to another close-up of the T-1000, his right arm is raised to make the metal point.

 During the liquid nitrogen tanker/pickup truck chase near the end of the film you can see in the close-ups that the Terminator is wearing his black gloves, but when the camera zooms out he's not wearing them on several occasions.